Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 The book gives you a premise that says we have a limited supply of willpower.
 Along with IQ, it has been argued that it is one of life’s most important determinants of whether we succeed or fail.

-This book explains how self-control is linked very closely with emotions, mental health, social support, physical health, and more.
+This book explains how self-control is closely linked with emotions, mental health, social support, physical health, and more.

-Self-control is when you consciously control how you use energy (for example, by not overeating).
+Self-control is when you consciously control your energy use (for example, by not overeating).

 It’s about using them wisely so you don’t deplete them unnecessarily, and it’s also about knowing when to let some things go.